dgp1130/blog/src/www/posts/ctor.md

 ## A Better Constructor

-So if modern constructors are so bad, then what might be a better system for serving the same purpose?
-There is one core philosophical difference from which everything else can follow:
+So if modern constructors are so bad and have such awkward limitations attached to them, then what might be a better system for serving the same purpose?
+Since constructors are so painful, the simple answer is: "Don't use them", or at

-TODO: Something more quotable?
-More pizazz?

-> Minimize the work performed by constructors as much as possible.
+least: "Use them as little as possible".

+I call this philosophy: **minimal constructors**.

+So what is the "minimal" usage of a constructor?
+While they serve many purposes, there is one thing constructors can do which (generally) nothing else can: allocate memory.
+As a result, we can define the term "minimal constructor":

+> A minimal constructor allocates memory and does nothing more.
-Since constructors have such awkward limitations attached to them, we should change the way we think about constructors.
-Rather than seeing them as a feature of classes to implemented and leveraged, constructors should be thought of as a core primitive in the language, much like built-in data types and operations.

-From this core principle, it follows that developers should not *implement* constructors, rather, devs should only *invoke* them.
+Instead of seeing constructors as a feature of classes to be implemented and leveraged, constructors should be thought of as a core primitive of a programming language, much like built-in data types and operations.
+Since constructors only allocate memory, it makes sense that developers should not *implement* constructors, but merely *invoke* them.

-This immediately removes 90% of the syntax problems from earlier.
-If developers do not write constructors, then there is no need for a coherent constructor syntax.
-This means that the compiler must generate constructors under the hood, so how might a developer use such a constructor?
+From this core concept, we can build up to a equivalent feature set of modern constructors.
+Saving developers from authoring constructors immediately removes 90% of the syntax problems from earlier.
+If developers do not write constructors, then there is no need for a coherent or consistent constructor syntax.
+However, this means that the compiler must generate constructors under the hood, so how might a developer use such a constructor?
 Consider the following TypeScript-like snippet for how this could work:

 ```typescript
 class Model {